 If you avoid excessive suction, you’ll avoid bursting those blood vessels under the skin, Zeichner says.

 Some people bruise more easily than others, so only you can know how hard is too hard.
-But if getting into it is your jam, then experiment with different placements for those hickeys.
+If getting into it is your jam, then experiment with different placements for those hickeys.
 Aim for areas that won’tbe visible in a job interview — like your collarbone, chest, or even hips.

 Kim Wong-Shing is a writer in New Orleans.
 Her work spans beauty, wellness, relationships, pop culture, identity, and other topics.
 Her website is kimwongshing.com.